hunter-sutton/Versa-GPT/README.md

     - If left blank, the prompt defaults to "You are a helpful assistant."
 5. Begin chatting with the chatbot.
     - Plugins can be used by sending a message containing only the name of the plugin.
 More information on plugins can be found below.

+## Chat Commands
+Run these by sending a message containing only the command.

+- `clear` - Clears the chat history.
+This is like starting a new conversation using the same system prompt.
+- `help` - Displays a list of commands
+- `history` - Prints the chat history
+- `name` - Change the name of the chatbot
+- `pdf` - Starts the PDF Reader plugin (more information below)
+- `prompt` - Change the system prompt
+- `quit` - Quits the application

 ## Plugins
 VersaGPT includes the following plugins and more are being developed.